frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/social_login_key.md

 - <a href="https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/">Creating an OAuth App for GitHub</a>
 - <a href="https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-protocols-openid-connect-code">Authorize access to web applications using OpenID Connect and Azure Active Directory</a>
 - <a href="https://help.salesforce.com/articleView?id=connected_app_create.htm">Create a Connected App on Salesforce</a>

+#### For custom providers ####

+For user added social logins set the redirect uri to `/api/method/frappe.integrations.custom/<provider>`, where `<provider>` is replaced by name of `Social Login Key` doctype instance. e.g. if keycloak is added as provider, the uri can be set to `/api/method/frappe.integrations.custom/provider`.

+User can also choose to set the user unique id property used by Custom Provider.
+Refer https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse for more.

+If user still needs custom logic, custom app can be added.
+For normal Authorization Code Flow > Userinfo Endpoint based social logins there is no need for custom app.